Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

   <img src="/assets/posts/2021-07-01-Entering-the-Covenant-C2C/cov3.JPG">
 </p>

+Once the modified C# Monkstager has been downloaded and imported into Visual Studio it is possible to add further obfuscation using a combination or both of the following tools:

+- [InvisibilityCloak:](https://github.com/xforcered/InvisibilityCloak) Obfuscation toolkit for C# post-exploitation tools that perform basics actions for a C# visual studio project.

+- [NET-Obfuscate:](https://github.com/BinaryScary/NET-Obfuscate) Obfuscate ECMA CIL (.NET IL) assemblies to evade Windows Defender

+We can go an extra mile here and we can perform some .NET reflection to execute or __Grunt__ stager.

 __Note:__ The most basic (although not very interesting) method of loading and running this code, is from disk using PowerShell🚩: